dofloinn/Fallout3rdYear/1_CloudComputing/All Notes.md

 Logs have no fixed beginning or end, but flow continuously as long as the app is operating.

-Logs in their raw form are typically a text format with one event per line (though backtraces from exceptions may span multiple lines).
+Logs in their raw form are typically a text format with one event per line (though back-traces from exceptions may span multiple lines).

 <mark style="background: #BABD00;">A twelve-factor app never concerns itself with routing or storage of its output stream.</mark>
 - It should not attempt to write to or manage logfiles.
 Instead, each running process writes its event stream, unbuffered, to stdout.